|Logo by Kevin Gamache, Hammerhead|

 Turn up the volume to 12

-The team may not have delivered the the most impressive of the night.
+The team may not have delivered the the most impressive performance of the night.
 Having attended every Seahawks home game for the past 16 years, I can say the only other time that compared to the atmosphere last night was the NFC Championship game in 2005.
 Not Beast Quake.
 Not the Giants false startapalooza.
 Fans brought a level of mayhem to that game I did not think possible in a regular season contest.
 This was not just about pure record-breaking decibel level.
 The noise started during the 49ers huddle, and often before.
 It was as loud in the 4th quarter as it was in the first.
 Some other stadium may reset the noise record, but none will sustain like Seattle did on Sunday.
 Bravo, folks.

 Pass rush turns up